ysndr/blog/src/posts/internals/2020-04-10-built-with-nix.md

 }) {}
 ```

-:::{.note}
+:::{.note header=""}

-**Notice:** snapshots like these also allow rollbacks as they define which versions of dependencies get passed on.
+Snapshots like these also allow rollbacks as they define which versions of dependencies get passed on.

 :::